forta-network/docs/docs/slashing-creating-proposal.md

 4: _IN_REVIEW_ (proposal being reviewed by a Slash Arbiter).

-5: _REVIEWED_ (proposal is ready for a decission of the Slasher.
+5: _REVIEWED_ (proposal is ready for a decision of the Slasher.
 The Slash Proposer's deposit has been returned to the proposer).

 6: _EXECUTED_ (proposal executed, stake slashed and sent to the proposer and treasury, according to the current split parameters.
 Stake unfrozen).